Significant waits in our Emergency Department

 Smoking

-Our Trust is smokefree and we support our patients to stay smokefree.
-All hospital grounds which include all buildings, gardens and car parks are smokefree.
+All hospital grounds which include all buildings, grounds, gardens and car parks are smokefree.
 This applies to all patients, staff, visitors and contractors.
 If you do smoke on the site you can expect to be told to extinguish your cigarette.
 It is against the law to smoke inside the hospital buildings or under shelters near entrances.

 Patients who are admitted to our hospital will be supported to remain smokefree throughout their admission.
 They will be asked if they have ever smoked and all smokers will be provided with: